Projekty dofinansowane z funduszy UE.Unia Europejska Union

 Facebook, YouTube and Instagram are the media that reach the largest group of Poles, in that order.
 Depending on the target group, its age and preferences, augmented reality skilfully applied can bring an almost geometric increase in audience numbers.
 Younger people prefer games, games combined with their favourite music and a virtual world similar to computer games.
 Older people prefer quality and the ability to select the information they need on their own.

-AR filters that allow us to create unique content with our own participation on Instagram and share it with friends is a veritable chain reaction that is becoming essential in building a new brand or in strengthening an existing one.
-Today, using the native software of our smartphones, we do not need to download additional applications to actively exploit the possibilities of augmented reality.
+AR filters allowing us to create unique content with our own participation on Instagram and share it with friends is a veritable chain reaction that is becoming essential in building a new brand or strengthening an existing one.
+Today, using the native software of our smartphones, we do not need to download additional apps to actively use the possibilities of augmented reality.

 Do you like the post?
 Share to others!